tsdiokno/abl/content/tl/docs/nt/roma/roma-11.md

 [#](# "A Hymn of Praise")

 [^33] O, talagang napakayaman
   ng karunungan at kaalaman ng Diyos!
-Ang kaniyang mga hatol ay hindi kayang hulaan ang kaniyang pamamaraan ay hindi masundan!
+  Ang kaniyang mga paghahatol ay hindi kayang hulaan ang kaniyang pamamaraan ay hindi masundan!

 [^33]: Oh, the depth of the riches both of the wisdom and of the knowledge of God!